altmp/ragemp-altv-bridge/README.md

     - Extract folder to resources directory of your `alt:V` server.
 (So it should look like `myproject/resources/bridge`)
     - Create `server.toml` file, and adjust settings to your needs.
 Visit [alt:V Documentation](https://docs.altv.mp/articles/configs/server.html) for more details.
-    - For bridge to work, you need to add `bridge` resource to your server configuration file `server.toml` by including the following lines:
+    - For bridge to work, you need to add `bridge` resource to your server configuration file `server.toml` by including a line like:
       ```toml
-      # List of modules (specific language support) that should be loaded
-      # (located in "modules" folder)
       modules = [
-          "js-module" # will try to load "modules/js-module.dll" (or .so on Linux)
+          "js-module"
       ]

-      # List of folders inside "resources" project folder
-      # For example to load resource inside "resources/bridge" folder you need to specify "bridge"
       resources = [
           "dlc_resources/*", # aka client_packages/game_resources/dlcpacks folder
           "game_resources",  # aka client_packages/game_resources folder (common, raw, x64 and etc)